-On today’s date in 1820, the Bank of New Brunswick was incorporated in Saint John, N.B. as the first Canadian bank to operate under a charter.
+On today’s date in 1820, the Bank of New Brunswick was incorporated in Saint John, where it became the first Canadian bank to operate under a charter.

 Located in a new building on Prince William Street in Saint John – the capital of what was then the British colony of New Brunswick – the bank was founded by prominent businessmen from the area.
 With its new charter, the bank soon began issuing banknotes, which it would continue to produce until 1906.
 Denominations included $1, $2, $3, $4, $5, $8, $10, $20, $50 and $100.